Go to the Nature Institute’s home page

 “The economic and social structure of Switzerland”, wrote Owen Barfield in his major work on the evolution of consciousness, is owing in part to the tourist industry, which in turn depends upon the fact that “the mountains which twentieth-century man sees are not the mountains which eighteenth-century man saw” (Barfield 1965, pp. 145-46).

 Barfield is gesturing toward an evolution of consciousness that, as he saw it, implied an evolution of phenomena.
 Taken literally (as indeed he intended it), his claim easily baffles even serious attempts to fathom it.
 Most observers will conclude that the claim is either outrageous or else trivially expresses the idea that, while our experience of the mountains has changed, the mountains themselves have certainly not.
 But the question of the relation between reality on one hand and our experience of reality on the other is subtle and potentially disorienting for us today.
 It is also inseparable from the troubled, several-hundred-year quest for an empirical (experience-based) science of the objective world.
 Does “experience-based” mean science is inescapably subjective, or, rather paradoxically, that our experience bears the marks of a mind-independent (experience-independent) reality?
-Or is there another alternative, as I try to sketch in Chapter 24 (“Is the World Itself an Interior Reality?”).
+Or is there another alternative, as I try to sketch in Chapter 24 (“Is the Inanimate World an Interior Reality?”).

 In this chapter we will use Barfield’s remark as little more than a stimulus to begin looking at the evolution of consciousness.
-By the time we are done, however, the question about the relation between human experience and the world we so naturally think of as wholly mind-independent may have gained a more intriguing aspect.
+By the time we are done, however, the question about the relation between human experience and the world we so readily think of as wholly mind-independent may have gained a more intriguing aspect.
 But we will forego until the next chapter any effort to throw light on the underlying issues.
 These have to do with the way we are situated in the world through our cognitive experience.

 We now begin by looking at a few aspects of the evolution of language.1